-China orders its airlines to suspend use of Boeing 737 Max aircraft
+China orders its airlines to suspend use of Boeing 737 MAX aircraft

 Chinese airlines have 96 737 MAX jets in service, the state company regulator said on Weibo.

-Caijing, a Chinese state-run news outlet that covers finance and economics, said many flights scheduled to use 737 Max planes would instead use the 737-800 models.
+Caijing, a Chinese state-run news outlet that covers finance and economics, said many flights scheduled to use 737 MAX planes would instead use the 737-800 models.

 A Boeing spokesman declined to comment.